longo-andrea/100-days-of-code/log.md

 ### Day 81: December 22, 2019

 **Today's Progress**:
 - Today I started with Vuex.
+Vuex is a state management pattern (and a library).
+It's useful when the application start to become big.

 **Thoughts:** Tomorrow I'll going on with Vuex.

+### Day 82: December 23, 2019

+**Today's Progress**:
+- Today I completed Vuex module.
+I learned about getters, how to use actions, and did some basics exercises.

+- I studied Decorator and Proxy Design pattern, and implemented with Java.

+**Thoughts:** Tomorrow I'll start with final project of the course.